Lady Audley's Secret: Plot

 The novel opens in June 1857 with the marriage of Lucy Graham and Sir Michael Audley.
 Lucy is a young, beautiful woman who enchants almost all who meet her.
 Sir Michael is a kindly, wealthy middle-aged widower.
 Lucy's past is unclear.
 Prior to marrying Sir Michael she had served as governess for the children of the local doctor, Mr. Dawson, and before that she was in service with Mrs. Vincent.
 Very little is known about her prior to that.
 Shortly after the marriage Sir Michael's nephew, the barrister Robert Audley, welcomes his old friend George Talboys back to England.

 Three years before, though happily married, George's financial situation had been desperate.
 He left for Australia to seek a fortune in gold prospecting.
 Behind him in England he had left his young wife Helen, whom he is now anxious to get news of.
 He reads in the newspaper that she has died, and, after visiting her home to confirm this, he becomes despondent.
 Robert Audley cares for his friend, and, hoping to distract him, offers to take him to his wealthy uncle's country manor.
-George had a child, Georgey, who was left under the care of Lieutenant Maldon, George's father-in-law.
+George had a child, Georgey, who was left under the care of Captain Maldon, George's father-in-law.
 Robert and George set off to visit Georgey, and George decides to make Robert little Georgey's guardian and trustee of £20,000 put into the boy's name.
 After settling the matter of the boy's guardianship, the two set off to visit Sir Michael.